 If you set up a dual-boot system using, say, Windows 7 Home, and say Windows 7 Pro, the boot menu text will be the same for each: viz Microsoft Windows 7.

-Edit Boot Menu Text
+Edit Boot Menu Text when dual-booting same version of Windows

 You will therefore be unable to tell which is which, since by default, the setup will add the generic entry: “Microsoft Windows 7” for each installation of Windows 7, irrespective of the version.